maheshwar-mr/jenkins-nexus-sonar/README.md

 ## Running the containers

-Use the following commands from the **jenkins-nexus-sonar** folder to start up Jenkins, Sonar and Nexus as docker containers
+Use the following commands from the **jenkins-nexus-sonar** directory to start up Jenkins, Sonar and Nexus as docker containers

 ```bash
 docker-compose up -d